dizatech/module-menu/README.md

 packagist : https://packagist.org/packages/dizatech/module-menu

 ## Usage
-1.1 Add the following code at top of the module service provider :

-`use Dizatech\ModuleMenu\Facades\ModuleMenusFacade;`

-1.2.
-Add the following code to module service provider , at the end of boot() function :
+1.1 Add the following code to module service provider , at the end of boot() function :

 `ModuleMenusFacade::initModuleMenu('ExampleModule');`

 * Please note that `ExampleModule` is your module name

-2. Add the following code after `panel.layouts.navbar` component in the app.blade.php main layout :
+2. Add the following tag in your sidebar layout (the menus will be rendered by this tag) :

-`@component('moduleMenu::layouts.sidebar')
-@endcomponent`
+`<x-module-menu></x-module-menu>`
+or
+`<x-module-menu />`

 3. run the following command :